 Mistake 1 — Mixing Personal and Business Finances

-This is the most common and most damaging mistake.
 Commingling funds destroys the IRS audit trail, makes deduction tracking nearly impossible, and can pierce the corporate veil for LLCs — eliminating the liability protection that makes the LLC structure worthwhile.
-The fix is simple: open a dedicated business bank account and business credit card immediately.
-If you've already been mixing funds, untangle them carefully before filing your next return.
+Fix: open a dedicated business bank account and credit card.
+If you've already been mixing funds, untangle them before filing your next return.

 Mistake 2 — Falling Behind on Data Entry

-The compounding problem: one missed week leads to a month, leads to tax season panic.
-The cost of catch-up is real — cleaning up 12 months of unrecorded transactions can cost $500–$2,000 in professional bookkeeper time.
-The fix: block 30 minutes every Sunday.
-That's it.
+One missed week leads to a month, leads to tax season panic.
+Cleaning up 12 months of unrecorded transactions can cost $500–$2,000 in professional bookkeeper time.
+Fix: block 30 minutes every Sunday.
 Consistency at a low level prevents the crisis entirely.

-Common miscategorizations include: personal meals coded as business meals, owner draws coded as payroll expenses, and equipment coded as supplies.
-Wrong categories produce wrong deductions — leading to overpayment or underpayment of taxes, and potential IRS scrutiny.
-The fix: review all expense categories quarterly with your accountant.
+Common miscategorizations: personal meals coded as business meals, owner draws coded as payroll, equipment coded as supplies.
+Wrong categories produce wrong deductions — leading to overpayment or underpayment of taxes.

-Many business owners enter transactions but never reconcile against the actual bank statement.
-The result: duplicated entries, missed bank fees, undetected fraud.
-The fix: reconcile every account monthly.
+Many owners enter transactions but never reconcile against the actual bank statement.
+Result: duplicated entries, missed bank fees, undetected fraud.
+Fix: reconcile every account monthly.
 It takes 15–30 minutes and catches problems before they become disasters.

 Invoicing clients but not tracking whether they've paid is a profit-killing habit.
-Outstanding invoices that age past 90 days have a significantly lower collection rate.
-The fix: conduct a weekly AR review; send reminders at 30 and 60 days; write off uncollectable debts properly at year-end.
+Outstanding invoices past 90 days have a significantly lower collection rate.
+Fix: weekly AR review; send reminders at 30 and 60 days; write off uncollectable debts properly at year-end.

 If you sell products or certain services in states where you have nexus, you're responsible for collecting and remitting sales tax.
 Failing to do so creates a liability that accumulates with interest and penalties.
-The fix: consult with a tax professional to determine your nexus obligations; set up a separate "Sales Tax Payable" liability account.
+Fix: consult a tax professional to determine nexus obligations; set up a "Sales Tax Payable" liability account.

 A corrupted spreadsheet or lost hard drive can destroy years of financial records.
-The fix: use cloud storage (Google Drive, Dropbox) for all financial documents; if using desktop software, set up automatic backups.
-Storage is cheap.
-Reconstructing records from scratch is not.
+Fix: use cloud storage (Google Drive, Dropbox) for all financial documents; set up automatic backups for desktop software.

 - Separate accounts from day one — no exceptions